zmartens13/SAS/README.md

 ```

 ### Test the Program
-Scenario: User adds a task
+#### Scenario: User adds a task
     Given the user is at the add task menu, and chooses to add a task
     When the user enters a valid title, description, and date
     And presses enter
     Then the user should see a confirmation message
     And be asked if they want to add another task

+#### Scenario: User lists tasks
+    Given the user is at the list task menu
+    When the user chooses to list a type of tasks
+    And presses enter
+    Then the user should see a print out of the tasks they have added
+    And be asked if they want to list a different type of task

+#### Scenario: User updates a task
+    Given the user is at the update task menu, and chooses to update a task
+    When the user enters a valid title, description, and date
+    And presses enter
+    Then the user should see a confirmation message
+    And be asked if they want to update another task